 Pioneering a Breakthrough in Treating Parkinson’s Disease

-At the 2022 International Conference on Alzheimer’s and Parkinson’s Diseases in Barcelona, Spain, AC Immune—one of the three finalists in the Ken Griffin Alpha-synuclein Imaging Competition—presented the world’s first non-invasive images of pathological alpha-synuclein in the human brain, acquired with its pioneering Positron Emission Tomography (PET) Tracer technology.
+At the 2022 International Conference on Alzheimer’s and Parkinson’s Diseases in Barcelona, Spain, AC Immune—one of the three finalists in the Ken Griffin Alpha-synuclein Imaging Competition—presented the world’s first non-invasive images of pathological alpha-synuclein in the human brain, acquired with its Positron Emission Tomography (PET) Tracer technology.

 Photo Credit: Image courtesy of Ruben Smith and Oskar Hansson at Skane University